Which wallpaper paste do you recommend for use with your wallcoverings?

 Measure the width of the wall and divide by the width of your selected wallpaper.
 This gives you the number of 'drops' required.
 This number should always be rounded up.

 Then measure the height of the wall.
-Divide the length of the roll of your selected wallpaper (standard rolls are 10m long) by the height of your wall.
-This gives you the number of drops you will get per roll.
+Divide the length of the roll of your selected wallpaper (standard rolls are 10m long) at the height of your wall.
+This gives you the number of drops you will get by roll.

 Divide the number of drops required (part 1), by the number of drops per roll (part 2), equates to the number of rolls required.
 If you have a wallpaper that is marked as 'half drop', or has a large pattern repeat, add the size of the pattern repeat to the height of your wall to account for the additional wallpaper required.

 If you have any unanswered questions please contact firstname.lastname@example.org .